Skip to content

 On this night our Lord instituted the Sacrament of Holy Communion.
 This is also the night of our Lord’s betrayal in the Garden of Gethsemane by Judas Iscariot.

-For six hours our Lord hung on the cross suffering the wrath of God in our place.
+For six hours our Lord hung on the cross paying for our sins, suffering the wrath of God in our place, and dying our death.
 This is a good day because on this day our salvation was won.

 The sorrow of Lent and darkness of Good Friday is replaced by the triumph and joy of Easter.
 It is on this day that our Lord rose from the dead declaring His victory over sin, death, and Satan.
 This is the most holy day in the Church Year.
 The Easter season extends for seven weeks.